ilholbea/cookingApp/README.md

 - at the top of the `Homepage` there are two buttons, `Create Recipe` and `Search`
     * For the `Chef`, both buttons will be available
     * For the `User`, only the `Search` button will be available
+- default number of shown elements is five, to load more, click on the `Load More` button at the bottom of the page.

 2. `Create Recipe`
 - it's a page that helps the `Chef` to add new recipes.
 It contains fields for every entity of the recipe.